 Filing a Disability Rights or Discrimination Claim

 Discrimination against your child can take many forms.
-Still, you likely know it when you see it: your local schools are not providing full special education services, public spaces are not accessible, or you are denied housing because of your child’s unique needs.
+Some examples include schools that are not providing full special education services, public spaces that are not accessible, or denial of housing because of your child’s unique needs.

 In these and other situations, you may need to file a discrimination complaint or start a lawsuit.